ant981228/research-tracker-visualizer/README.md

 1. Open `index.html` in a modern web browser
 2. Click "Import Research Data"
 3. Select a JSON export file from the Research Tracker Extension
-4. Explore your research using the various visualization modes
+4. Explore your research using the interactive timeline

 ### System Requirements
 - Modern web browser (Chrome, Firefox, Safari, Edge)